shivasaimereddy/milk-flutter/README.md

 # milk-flutter

-This repo hosts the frontend flutter code of the Milk Delivery App
+This is the frontend flutter code of Milk Delivery Project